EdGrrr/webid/readme.rst

 Object identifier
 *****************

-Not yet copied over from old code
+Not yet copied over from old code...